 The healthcare industry has one of the largest and most tedious paperwork loads of any industry.
 A substantial portion of that paperwork doesn’t have anything to do with medical information, but instead has to do with managing contracts and other types of legal documents.
-In this article we’ll go over some common types of contracts and agreements, the relevant regulatory entities and laws, and some best-practices on effective management.
+In this article we’ll go over some common types of contracts and agreements, the relevant regulatory entities and laws, and some best practices to modernize healthcare industry contracts.

 Types of Contracts